Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 Sperm Health

 Sperm quality is affected by oxidative stress, nutrient deficiency, and hormonal imbalance.
+A Cochrane review of 90 RCTs (10,303 subfertile men) found that antioxidant supplementation increased the odds of pregnancy by 2.97x and live birth by 1.8x (Smits et al., 2019).
 Zinc supports testosterone synthesis and protects sperm DNA from oxidative damage.
 CoQ10 improves sperm motility.
-Omega-3s support sperm membrane integrity, which affects how sperm swim and fertilize an egg.
+Omega-3s support sperm membrane integrity.

 Hormone Balance

 Hormones regulate every phase of the reproductive cycle — from ovulation to implantation.
+For a complete breakdown of which vitamins support each phase, see our guide to fertility vitamins for women.
 Magnesium and Vitamin D both play roles in regulating estrogen, progesterone, and testosterone.
 Deficiencies in either nutrient are linked to irregular cycles, poor luteal phase function, and reduced sperm production.
+For women with diminished ovarian reserve, DHEA supplementation can also support hormone balance.
+Women with PCOS should see our dedicated PCOS supplements for fertility guide.
+Women with endometriosis should see our endometriosis supplements guide.

 Best Supplements for Fertility